Meet us at ShopTalk Europe, Booth L46

 Keyword Rankings

+Keyword rankings show how visible your SaaS website is in search engine results.
 To track your positions, you can use free reports in GSC or paid tools like Ahrefs or Semrush.
-These tools help you see whether your rankings are improving and which queries need more attention.
+These tools help you see how your rankings are improving and which queries perform the best.

 Organic Traffic

-Check your traffic stats in GA4.
-It will show you how many visitors you get and which pages perform the best.
+Organic traffic tells you how many visitors are coming to your site through search engines like Google.
+Again, you can find data on this in Ahrefs or in GA4.
+These tools show you how many visitors you get and which pages attract them.
 If you notice sudden drops or slow growth, it’s a sign to revisit your content or technical SEO.

 Conversions